Aviation Noise Roles and Responsibilities

 State regulation of aircraft in flight is preempted by federal law, however, state regulations do affect disclosure of aircraft flight paths and noise.
 Arizona Revised Statute 28-8486 Public Airport Disclosure requires the recording of public airport disclosure maps.
 The maps provide information to prospective homebuyers as well as current homeowners.
 Additionally, the Arizona Department of Transportation regulates other aspects of aviation, but not aircraft in flight.

-The City of Scottsdale is responsible for promoting noise abatement procedures and ensuring compatible land development through zoning and stipulations within the Airport Influence Area.
+The city of Scottsdale is responsible for promoting noise abatement procedures and ensuring compatible land development through zoning and stipulations within the Airport Influence Area.
 Airports have no authority to govern aircraft operators while in the air, but are the local point of contact for noise complaints.
-More information

 Aircraft & Engine Manufacturers